DeveloperAlly/DeveloperAlly/README.md

 Developer Advocate @[ibm](https://developer.ibm.com), developer, coder, engineer, dog lover 🐕, global citizen 🌏, LEGOMastersAU enthusiast, technologist 👩‍💻, aspiring francophone 🥐

+I'm a coder, engineer and tech enthusiast who believes in the benefits technology can bring to everyday life.
+I have a passion for helping people by sharing knowledge and working closely with developers and open source communities around the world.

+Coming from a strong background in technology consultancy, research & development, I have scoped and delivered projects of all sizes, budgets and timelines.
+I'm experienced in hands-on small business and startup operations, and applying technology to solve real world business problems by building scalable and feasible solutions.

+I'm passionate about the intersection between creativity, technology and society and our opportunity to change standards for people in this new era.

  ---